Shaarey Tphiloh

-Shaarey Tphiloh is a Modern Orthodox Jewish congregation and synagogue located at 400 Deering Avenue, in Portland, Maine, in the United States.
+Shaarey Tphiloh is a Modern Orthodox Jewish congregation and synagogue located at 400 Deering Avenue in Portland, Maine, in the United States.
 The congregation says it is the oldest continuously operating synagogue in Portland.
 The name of the synagogue literally means "Gates of Prayer" in Hebrew.

 History

 Founding the Shul, 1880-1910

-Immigrant Jews started arriving in large numbers to Portland, Maine from the Pale of Settlement at the end of the nineteenth century.
-In 1873 a ritual slaughterer visited Portland to perform shehita."
-In the 1880s the Portland Jewish community increased to sixty families.
+Immigrant Jews started arriving in large numbers in Portland, Maine, from the Pale of Settlement at the end of the nineteenth century.
+In 1873, a ritual slaughterer visited Portland to perform shehita."
+In the 1880s, the Portland Jewish community increased to sixty families.
 Over the next few decades, the Jewish population grew exponentially.
-In 1912, the Jewish population was 2000, in 1920 it climbed to 3000.
-Portland was referred to as the "Jerusalem of the north" because of its religious Jewish population.
-In 1930 Jews were about ten percent of the city's general population.
+In 1912, the Jewish population was 2000; in 1920, it climbed to 3000.
+Portland was referred to as the "Jerusalem of the north" because of its Jewish population.
+In 1930, Jews were about ten percent of the city's general population.

-In the late 1880s two prayer congregations emerged: Shaarith Israel and Beth Midrash Hagadol from approximately 80 Jewish families.
-In 1890 Rabbi Chaim (Hyman) Mordechai Lasker (1864-1932) was hired as the rabbi of Sharith Israel.
+In the late 1880s, two prayer congregations emerged: Shaarith Israel and Beth Midrash Hagadol from approximately 80 Jewish families.
+In 1890, Rabbi Chaim (Hyman) Mordechai Lasker (1864–1932) was hired as the rabbi of Shirat Israel.
 Rabbi Lasker came from Łomża, Poland.
 He had studied in Kaunas (Kovno) and received ordination from Rabbi Yitzchak Elchanan Spektor.
 Among his achievements in Portland was the organization of Talmudic study groups that continued for years after he left the city.
-Rabbi Lasker left Portland for Buffalo in 1895 and he was replaced by Rabbi A. Sharshafsky.
-He was rabbi from 1895 to 1897.
+Rabbi Lasker left Portland for Buffalo in 1895, and he was replaced by Rabbi A. Sharshafsky.
+He was a rabbi from 1895 to 1897.
 After Rabbi Lasker left his role was filed by a Lazarus Druker, a learned immigrant from The Pale who also fulfilled the ritual duties of shechita for the community.
 Another shul was started in 1890 on Fore St. in Portland, calling itself Beth Hamidrash Hagadol.
 This group, headed by Isaac Abrams, also ran a Hebrew school.
-In 1899 Sharith Israel brought in a new rabbi named Rabbi Solomon David Ha-Kohen Sprince (1846-1929).
+In 1899, Sharith Israel brought in a new rabbi named Rabbi Solomon David Ha-Kohen Sprince (1846–1929).
 Rabbi Sprince was born in Mezhirichi.
-He studied in Krynki (Poland) and Volozhin, under misnagdim teachers.
+He studied in Krynki (Poland) and Volozhin, under Misnagdim teachers.
 He had served as a rabbi for a short stint in Paris and was friends with Rabbi Zadoc Kahn, the chief rabbi of France.
-Meanwhile, in 1901 another small shul, Beth Judah, brought in a rabbi named David Feinstein, but they agreed to call Rabbi Sprince of Sharith Israel, the Chief Rabbi of Portland.
+Meanwhile, in 1901, another small shul, Beth Judah, brought in a rabbi named David Feinstein, but they agreed to call Rabbi Sprince of Sharith Israel, the Chief Rabbi of Portland.
 Nevertheless, in 1902, Rabbi Sprince left Portland for Montreal.